 - Financial service charges such as bank account fees, loan fees, etc.

 - Services provided by local governments, municipalities, charities, and public institutions such as water distribution, sewerage, garbage and recycling collection, licenses and permits, transit

 Examples of Zero-Rated Items

 A purchaser does not pay GST on a zero-rated item; however, the seller can claim Input Tax Credits to recover the GST/HST paid on purchases or expenses related to the sale of the item.
 Examples:

-- Basic groceries - includes meat, poultry, fish, cereals, milk, eggs, vegetables (fresh, frozen, canned), coffee, tea, etc. (does not include items not necessary for dietary needs, such as snack foods, liquor, sodas, candy, etc.)
+- Basic groceries, which includes meat, poultry, fish, cereals, milk, eggs, vegetables (fresh, frozen, canned), coffee, tea, etc. (does not include items not necessary for dietary needs, such as snack foods, liquor, sodas, candy, etc.)

 - Prescription drugs and dispensing fees (Generally, if the item does not require a prescription and is intended to treat a minor ailment it is not zero-rated)

 - Medical devices, including wheelchairs, walkers, canes, guide dogs, hearing aids, artificial teeth or limbs, eyeglasses or contact lenses, asthmatic devices, modifications to motor vehicles to accommodate disabilities, orthotics, etc.